KiCad/kicad-source-mirror/Documentation/development/coding-style-policy.md

     /*/** */*
-     * Class LINE_READER
-     * reads single lines of text into its buffer and increments a line number counter.
+     * Read single lines of text into a buffer and increments a line number counter.
-     * It throws an exception if a line is too long.
      */
     class LINE_READER
     {